Local continuous extension of proper holomorphic maps: low-regularity and infinite-type boundaries: Introduction

 \begin{remark} The reason Theorem~\ref{th:Dini_C2-cvx} has been stated for domains in ${\C}^n$ with $n \geq 2$ is because its proof relies crucially on results about log-type convex domains (see Section~\ref{sec:lemmas_Dini_C2-cvx}), which are defined as domains in ${\C^n}$, $n \geq 2$.
 Note, though, that \emph{any} bounded convex domain in $\C$ satisfies the defining inequality \eqref{eqn:L-T-C} for a log-type convex domain.
 However, the proofs of the above-mentioned results have been written with domains in higher dimensions in mind\,---\,additional arguments would be needed in the planar case.
 For this reason, we restrict Theorem~\ref{th:Dini_C2-cvx} to $n \geq 2$.
 Furthermore, one suspects that Theorem~\ref{th:Dini_C2-cvx}, suitably restated, is already known for planar domains. \end{remark}

 We must mention a connection between Theorem~\ref{th:non_smooth_bdy_extn} and the proof of Theorem~\ref{th:Dini_C2-cvx}.
 Note that the conclusion of Theorem~\ref{th:Dini_C2-cvx} is stronger than that of Result~\ref{r:F-R_main}.
 Now, the former conclusion can, in principle, be deduced under the assumptions in Result~\ref{r:F-R_main} too.
-This requires an auxiliary argument alluded to in \cite{forstneric-rosay:1987} (see page 241).
+This requires an auxiliary argument alluded to in \cite{forstneric-rosay:1987} (see page 241)\,---\,by which one may deduce H{\"o}lder continuity of the extension with exponent $1/2$.
 That specific argument does not, in general, work in the context of Theorem~\ref{th:Dini_C2-cvx}.
-Instead, it turns out that once we get a continuous extension of $F$ to $p$ (in the set-up of Theorem~\ref{th:Dini_C2-cvx}), we are able to use Theorem~\ref{th:non_smooth_bdy_extn} and get the stronger conclusion.
+Instead, it turns out that once we get a continuous extension of $F$ to $p$ (for Theorem~\ref{th:Dini_C2-cvx}), we are able to use Theorem~\ref{th:non_smooth_bdy_extn} and get the stronger conclusion.
+We can also estimate the modulus of continuity of the extension given by Theorems~\ref{th:non_smooth_bdy_extn} and~\ref{th:Dini_C2-cvx}.
+As both theorems admit domains $\Omega$ such that $\bdy \Omega \cap W$ contains points of infinite type (see Remark~\ref{rem:Kobm} and Example~\ref{ex:Dini_C2-cvx}), one \textbf{cannot} expect these extensions, in general, to be H{\"o}lder.
+This leads to the much more technical discussion of the modulus of continuity of the extension, which we omit.

+We should also emphasise that\,---\,with $D$, $U$, and $p\in \bdy{D}$ as in all the results above\,---\,the observations just made hold true for $\bdy{D}\cap U$ having much lower regularity than in any earlier result on the present theme.

 Readers familiar with the essence of the argument of Forstneri\v{c}--Rosay in \cite{forstneric-rosay:1987} and with the results in \cite{bracci-nikolov-thomas:2022} by Bracci \emph{et al.} might ask whether the conclusions of Theorem~\ref{th:Dini_C2-cvx} may be obtainable under weaker conditions on $\opn \cap \Omega$.
 We shall address this in Section~\ref{sec:second_th_proof}: see Remark~\ref{rem:cvx_visi} and Theorem~\ref{th:Dini_C2-cvx-visi}.